Solixx/Orbit/README.md

 ## Tailscale Setup

-1. Install Tailscale on your Mac, iPhone, and iPad
+1. Install Tailscale on your macOS/Windows machine and on your client device(s) (Android/iOS/Windows)
 2. Sign in with the same account on all devices
-3. Find your Mac's Tailscale IP:
+3. Find your machine's Tailscale IP:
    ```bash
    tailscale ip -4
    # Example output: 100.100.50.1
    ```
 4. Start Orbit: `npm run dev`
-5. Open `http://100.100.50.1:4000` on your phone/iPad
+5. Open `http://100.100.50.1:4000` on your phone/tablet/PC
 6. Bookmark it or add to your home screen for quick access (PWA supported)

 ## Environment Variables